rgb-immunology/rgb-immunology.github.io/README.md

 # Research Support

-We are deeply grateful to all our funders for enabling our research, in particular the [Deutsche Forschungsgemeinschaft](https://www.dfg.de/en), the [Else Kröner-Fresenius Stiftung](https://www.ekfs.de/) and the [Interdisciplinary Center for Clinical Research (IZKF) Erlangen](https://www.izkf.med.fau.de/en/).
+We are deeply grateful to all our funders for enabling our research, in particular the [Deutsche Forschungsgemeinschaft](https://www.dfg.de/en), the [Else Kröner-Fresenius Stiftung](https://www.ekfs.de/), the [Boehringer Ingelheim Stiftung](https://boehringer-ingelheim-stiftung.de/en/index.html),  the [Lupus Research Alliance](https://www.lupusresearch.org/) and the [Interdisciplinary Center for Clinical Research (IZKF) Erlangen](https://www.izkf.med.fau.de/en/).

 # Teaching